-The following new pronouncements effective for the fiscal year ending September 30, 2019 were adopted by the Agency, but were determined by management that such pronouncements did not have an effect on the Agency's financial reporting:
+GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Placements became effective for the fiscal year ending September 30, 2020.
+However, management of the Agency determined that this pronouncement did not have an effect on the Trust's financial reporting.